 Moving even further into the future, there's the third Ant-Man movie, which will feature the return of Paul Rudd, Evangeline Lilly, Michael Douglas, and Michelle Pfeiffer.
 Kathryn Newton joins the cast as Cassie Lang and Jonathan Majors is on board to play Kang the Conqueror.
 Peyton Reed, who made the first two films, is back to direct the third.

-All images courtesy of Marvel Studios.
+All images courtesy of Marvel Comics and Marvel Studios.